Giulio64/IOT2020Assignments/README.md

 Using the data collected at the cloud, you need to develop a simple activity recognition model that detects if the user is standing still, or walking/running/being on a vehicle."

 * [Demonstration] See a demonstration on youtube:https://youtu.be/_zjVmtT0SMU
-* [Tutorial]check out the post on linkedin for the full tutorial:TBD
+* [Tutorial]check out the post on linkedin for the full tutorial:https://www.linkedin.com/posts/giulio-serra-02966b151_tutorial-iot-4th-assignment-activity-6668096411562856450-EinI

 please see inside Application Logic and Presentation>webApp for the resources of the 4^th assignment